hsshin98/ARApp/README.md

 # ARApp
-## AR application for AI education
+## AR Application for Artificial Inteligence Education
-via ARFoundation with Unity 2020.3.2f1 LTS iOS is not yet supported
+via ARFoundation with Unity 2020.3.2f1 LTS

+iOS is not yet supported.

 All progress is currently done in ARScene scene; this is the only scene required for build.